Designer Spotlight: Kitchen Layout Gets A Major Red Update

 The large 108” island also has roll-out trays for easy reach and a specialty knife block hidden in a drawer to keep her countertop clean.

 The wine bar was designed to have its own sink area with a spice rack pull-out tray and tilt-out drawer for extra storage.
-The upper cabinets are also glass to show off her collection of white and red wine glasses in addition to beer glasses and mugs for easy entertaining.
+The upper cabinets are also glass to show off her collection of white and red wine glasses.
+Additionally, they would hold beer glasses and mugs for easy entertaining.

 The hutch on the far wall dining area are glass door cabinets stacked on top of open shelf cabinets with finish molding.
 The bottom cabinets are our standard two-door 12” deep wall cabinets finished with tapered leg support accents.